LesUski/100-Days-in-Cloud/Labs/90-CloudFront-for-dynamic-websites/README.md

    ![cloudfront](img/cloudfront.png)

 6. Now that the distribution is deployed it's time for a clean-up.
-Delete EC2 Instances, Load Balance and CloudFront distriubtion.
+Delete EC2 Instances, Load Balance and CloudFront distribution.

 ### Lab files